 Going against the HOA regulations, local or zoning laws, or general regulations of your area is never a good idea.
 It could lead to hefty fines, trouble with local authorities and city governments, or serious obstacles for your Airbnb vacation rental business.

-Therefore, even before starting up your business, it’s important to be fully aware of the vacation rental rules and regulations that apply to your property so that you take care not to violate them.
+Therefore, even before starting up your Airbnb business, it’s important to be fully aware of the vacation rental rules and regulations that apply to your property so that you take care not to violate them.

-While noise complaints are usually the number one grievance among next-door neighbors, having your guests park in their parking spot or in front of their property may not go down well with them either.
+While noise complaints are usually the number one grievance among next-door neighbors, having your guests park in their parking space or in front of their property may not go down well with them either.